 Singapore Wrist Fracture Clinic

 Get professional treatment on your Wrist Fracture Today.
-Call +65 6471 2744 or Email to email@example.com for appointment
+Broken Wrist Clinic for Adult and Children.
+Can Swim Waterproof Cast is available.
+Call +65 6471 2744 or Email to firstname.lastname@example.org for appointment

 A wrist fracture is a medical term for a broken wrist.
 The wrist is made up of eight small bones which connect with the two long forearm bones called the radius and ulna.
 Although a broken wrist can happen in any of these 10 bones, by far the most common bone to break is the radius.